Decoupling Bias, Aligning Distributions: Synergistic Fairness Optimization for Deepfake Detection: Experiment

 To thoroughly analyze the effectiveness of our proposed modules, we conduct systematic ablation studies from both structural and parametric perspectives.
 As illustrated in Fig.~\ref{figure4}, we first investigate the influence of different decoupling ratios and iteration numbers within the structural fairness decoupling module on fairness performance.
 The results show that increasing the number of decoupling iterations initially improves the fairness performance (measured by \(F_{FPR}\)), but excessive decoupling leads to degradation.
 Empirically, the optimal trade-off is achieved when decoupling 2\% of channels during the third iteration, which results in the best balance between fairness and robustness.
 The fairness performance of the ResNet-50 backbone is analyzed in the Appendix~\ref{sec:ablation_results}.

 Building upon this, Table~\ref{table4} and Table~\ref{table5} further reveal the collaborative optimization mechanism between the two key modules: Global Distribution Alignment (GDA) and Structural Fairness Decoupling (SFD).
 For instance, on the FF++ dataset, the gender prediction disparity (\(F_{\text{DP}}\)) of ResNet-50 improved from 9.27\% (Ori) to 5.54\% (GDA).
-With the inclusion of the SFD module, the gender \(F_{\text{FPR}}\) of Xception was further reduced to 0.53\% (↓87.1\%), and the intersectional \(F_{\text{FPR}}\) of ResNet-50 dropped from 38.26\% to 34.30\%.
+With the inclusion of the SFD module, the gender \(F_{\text{FPR}}\) of Xception was further reduced to 0.53\% (↓87.1\%).
 In terms of detection accuracy, both models achieved significant AUC improvements (Xception: +5.02\%; ResNet-50: +1.24\%), indicating that the global optimization by GDA and the local fairness enhancement by SFD jointly suppress bias while preserving crucial forgery features.